 Bee Sting Allergy

 If your child is allergic to bee stings and/or other allergies and we do not have medicine and/or instructions,

 PLEASE GET THIS TO US IMMEDIATELY.
 If you send medicine, please label the container, put your child's name on it, and give instructions as outlined in the above section.
 Please request a Davidson County Schools Student Contract for Self-Carried Medication form and a Medication Form that a licensed health care provider completes.

 Classroom Volunteers/Field Trip Chaperones

-Davidson County Schools requires all volunteers or chaperones who will spend time on the Tyro campus interacting with students is required to have a completed form on file.
-This is to ensure everyone working with our students provide a safe and nurturing environment.
+Davidson County Schools requires all volunteers or chaperones to have a completed and approved Background Check form on file.
+This is to ensure everyone working with our students will provide a safe and nurturing environment.
 Tyro Elementary appreciates the valuable time parents donate to our school and the future success of our students.

 NC Public School Law

 NC Public School Law General Statute 115C-378: "Every parent, guardian or other person in this state having charge or control of a child between the ages of 7 and 16 years (or under age 7) who is enrolled in a public school in grades K-12…shall cause such child to attend school continuously for a period equal to the time when the public school to which the child is assigned shall be in session…"

 - When an illness/injury occurs which prevents the student from being physically able to attend school.

 - When quarantine is ordered by the local health officer or the State Board of Health.